05 Jun Avoid The Rush

 What’s the hurry?

 Avoid the rush.

-As I was meditating this morning, our cat hopped up in my lap.
+As I was meditating one morning, our cat hopped up on to my lap.
 It felt sweet to sit there with him.
 And yet – even though I was feeling fine and had plenty of time, there was this internal pressure to start zipping along with emails and calls and all the other clamoring minutiae of the day.

 You see the irony.
 We rush about as a means to an end: as a method for getting results in the form of good experiences, such as relaxation and happiness.
 Hanging out with our cat, I was afloat in good experiences.
 But the autopilot inside the coconut still kept trying to suck me back into methods for getting relaxation and happiness – as if I weren’t already feeling that way!
 And of course, by jumping up and diving into doingness, I’d break the mood and lose the relaxation and happiness . . . that is the point of doingness.

 Sometimes we do need to rush.
 Maybe you’ve got to get your kid to school on time, or your boss really has to have that report by end of day.
 OK.

 But much of the time, we rev up and race about because of unnecessary internal pressures (like unrealistic standards for ourselves) or because external forces are trying to hurry us along for their own purposes (not because of our own needs).